andreighinea1/CEBP-Project/README.md

 ## Project Specifications

-The Messaging Server is designed to provide a multi-threaded messaging platform that includes direct messaging and topic-based subscriptions.
-Users, referred to as Clients, can send messages to each other via a message queue.
-Additionally, they can publish or subscribe to topics through which messages can be broadcasted.
-An Admin thread serves for monitoring and potentially managing the status of the queue and topics.

-This system aims to be a low-latency, high-concurrency solution for a multitude of real-world applications such as chat rooms, notification services, or real-time data feeds.
-With this design, it is essential that messages are processed in a manner that is both fast and reliable, even as the number of clients or topics scales.

-Given the necessity for real-time performance and high-concurrency, the underlying data structures for message storage and topic subscriptions must be optimized for quick read and write operations.
-Care must be taken to ensure that the system does not become a bottleneck when dealing with a large number of simultaneous messages or clients.
+The Messaging Server is a sophisticated, multi-threaded messaging system designed to facilitate both direct and topic-based messaging in a high-concurrency environment.
+It offers a platform where clients can exchange messages, subscribe to various topics, and receive real-time updates, making it suitable for applications like chat rooms, notification systems, and real-time data streaming.
+The system's architecture emphasizes efficiency and reliability, ensuring swift message processing and robust handling of numerous simultaneous interactions.

+A key component of this system is the `ViralService`, a dedicated process for analyzing message trends, particularly by tracking hashtag usage in broadcast and topic messages.
+This service highlights the system's capability for real-time data analysis and trend monitoring.

-## Potential Concurrency Issues
+## Concurrency Issues and Resolutions

-- **Race Conditions**: Multiple threads (clients) could attempt to read or write to the message queue or topic lists simultaneously.
-- **Deadlocks**: Poorly managed thread locking could lead to a situation where two or more threads are waiting for each other to release locks.
-- **Starvation**: Given that older messages are removed when the queue is full, high throughput could result in some messages being lost before they are read.
-- **Inconsistency**: If not properly managed, a thread might read data that is currently being modified by another thread, leading to inconsistent states.
+- **Race Conditions**: Addressed through the use of thread-safe collections like `ConcurrentHashMap` and synchronization mechanisms in classes like `MessageQueue` and `TopicOrchestrator`, ensuring safe concurrent read/write operations.
+- **Deadlocks**: Avoided by designing a non-blocking message processing mechanism in the `Server` class and implementing asynchronous message handling using the `RabbitMQManager`.
+- **Starvation**: Prevented by employing a fair queuing system in `MessageQueue` and ensuring equitable message processing.
+- **Inconsistency**: Mitigated by utilizing atomic operations for message handling and ensuring immutable states of messages once created.
+- **Thread Interruption Handling**: Properly managing thread interruptions in classes like `Client` and `ViralService` to handle unexpected disruptions in thread execution.
+- **Graceful Shutdown Management**: The system employs `addShutdownHook` methods in both `MessagingServer` and `ViralService` for proper shutdown and resource cleanup.
+This ensures that all threads and processes are terminated in an orderly manner, preventing resource leakage and ensuring that the system state is consistent and stable during shutdown sequences.

+The system's architecture and choice of data structures are specifically tailored to manage these challenges, ensuring that the messaging process remains consistent, reliable, and efficient.

 ## Proposed Architecture

 ### Modules

-- **MessagingServer**: The main module initiating all components and threads.
+- **MessagingServer**: Initializes and orchestrates the server, clients, and the ViralService.
-- **MessageQueue**: Manages the queue of messages between clients.
+- **MessageQueue**: Manages a thread-safe queue of direct messages.
-- **Topic**: Manages topic-based messaging.
+- **TopicOrchestrator**: Handles topic-based message storage and delivery.

-### Classes
+### Classes and Processes

-- **Server**: Responsible for processing the message queue and topics.
+- **Server**: Processes and routes direct and topic messages to clients.
-- **Client**: Sends and receives messages, and interacts with topics.
+- **Client**: Handles sending and receiving messages, and interacts with topics.
-- **Admin**: Monitors the status of the message queue and topics.
+- **ViralService**: A separate service process for analyzing and displaying trending hashtags in messages.
-- **Message**: Represents a direct message.
+- **Message**: Represents direct messages between clients.
-- **TopicMessage**: Represents a topic message.
+- **TopicMessage**: Represents messages published to topics.
+- **RabbitMQManager**: Manages interactions with RabbitMQ for message queuing and topic management.

 ### Threads

-- **Server Thread**: Processes the message queue and topics continuously.
+- **Server Thread**: Manages message routing and topic message processing.
-- **Client Threads**: Each client runs in its own thread for sending and receiving messages.
+- **Client Threads**: Each operates in its own thread, sending and receiving messages.
-- **Admin Thread**: Runs in a separate thread to monitor and possibly manage the server status.
+- **ViralService Thread**: Runs independently, in a separate process, analyzing message trends.

 ### Interactions

-- **Client-Server**: Clients send and receive messages through the Server's message queue and topic mechanisms.
+- **Client-Server**: Clients interact with the server for message sending/receiving and topic subscriptions.
-- **Admin-Server**: Admin can monitor or alter the state of the message queue and topics.
+- **ViralService-Server**: The ViralService consumes messages from RabbitMQ to analyze trends.

 ### Entry-Point

-The `MessagingServer` class serves as the entry point.
-It initializes the `MessageQueue` and `Topic` and starts the Server, Client, and Admin threads.
+The main entry point of the system is the `MessagingServer` class.
+It initiates the `Server` and `Client` threads.
+The server handles the core functionalities of message queuing and topic management, and allows the clients to communicate to each other, or to publish messages to specific topics.

+The other entry point is `ViralService`, which independently processes message data taken from RabbitMQ, for trend analysis.

+### External Interactions

+- **RabbitMQ Integration**: Facilitates distributed message processing and ensures scalability and resilience of the system.